 All proposals must demonstrate appropriate referrals to the Ohio Breast and Cervical Cancer Program and/or Medicaid.
 The RFPs are built to fill unmet need and build more seamless safety-net coverage for expenses not already covered by other safety-net programs.

-We recommend all applicants attend our grant application workshop, especially this year due to changes in the application structure.
+We recommend all applicants attend our grant application workshop.
+Those who attend will have a better understanding of how to shape a program most likely to be funded and benefit from networking.
 The workshop will give an overview of each Request for Applications, tips and suggestions from reviewers, guidance on each part of the application, provide technical assistance with the Grants e-Management System, and provide an opportunity to ask questions and receive one-on-one assistance with the application.

 All applications must be submitted online through the Komen Grants e-Management System (GeMS).
 Training on use of the GeMS system will occur at the grant workshop.
 The application has been updated from previous years.
 New users must register in GeMS by clicking Register now on the homepage at affiliategrants.komen.org.
-Please contact Julie McMahon for assistance.
+Please contact Lauren Beitel for assistance.

 To be eligible to apply, your organization must be: